DNF System Upgrade

 sudo dnf system-upgrade reboot

-Once the upgrade process to complete, your system will reboot into the updated release version of Fedora.
+Once the upgrade process completes, your system will reboot a second time into the updated release version of Fedora.

 These are some of the tasks you can do after a successful upgrade.

 This section is mainly intended for power users.
 If you are a general user who doesn’t use the terminal daily, you may skip this section.

 If you have changed the package’s configuration files, RPM creates new files with either

 You can search for these files, or use the